 According to GAF’s asphalt shingles guidelines, you must use “secure with 4, 5, or 6 nails per shingle per GAF’s application instructions or local codes,” however, most of GAF’s shingle lines (and most local building codes) require 6 nails per shingle.

 You should use 6 nails per asphalt shingle to properly adhere all materials to the roof surface.
 The six nail requirement is especially important for high wind shingle application areas where a 5 nail per shingle pattern would not be sufficient.
+These guidelines apply to both architectural shingles and three tab shingles.

 One square of roofing is about 100 square feet of roof material, and one bundle of shingles covers about ⅓ of a roofing square.
 With this being said, you’ll need three bundles of shingles per square.

 Each shingle bundle will contain about 28 shingles, so you can expect to have 84 shingles per square in total.
+Based on this math and manufacturer recommendations, how many nails you’ll need per roof square comes out approximately 506.

 Nail Gun vs. Hammer